All windows with aftermarket (added) tint must have at least 35 percent light transmittance.

 On the copy of the SERO that you received, you will see the violation for which you were cited.
 Those with an asterisk ( * ) may be visually inspected by a member of any police agency that participates in the SERO program.
 For violations without an asterisk, you must take the vehicle to a certified inspection station and they must certify that the problem was corrected.
 After the problem is corrected, mail the SERO to the address provided on the copy you received.

-No, blue headlights are not legal.
+No, colored headlights are not legal.
 Headlights must be white in color.
 Any required lamp, lens, or reflector that is obscured by any object or shielded by a nontransparent material, or any headlamp equipped with aftermarket clear, tinted or screen type color is prohibited.
 For more information see Maryland law.

 If the owner of the vehicle registers the vehicle in Allegany, Carroll, Frederick, Garrett and Washington counties between November 1st and March 31st.